 Department of Psychological Science

 Glenn Baker is a fourth year Ph.D. student in the department of psychological sciences, with a focus on social/personality psychology.
 His research topics include the study of beliefs and emotions, focusing on how they influence judgments and decisions.
 Glenn earned a B.A. in philosophy and a B.S. in psychology from the University of Iowa in 2013.
 Previously, Glenn has served as the vice-president and president of the Psi Chi Honors Society at the University of Iowa.

 Department of Philosophy

-Alex Howe is a doctoral candidate in the Philosophy Department.
-He holds a B.A. in Philosophy and a B.A. in Religious Studies, both from San Diego State University.
-In addition to his duties as GPC Treasurer, Alex is also the Kline Research Assistant in his home department.
-Please don’t hesitate to contact Alex with any questions, comments or concerns that you may have.
+Al Willsey is a doctoral student in the Philosophy Department.
+He received his B.S. in Philosophy and B.S. in Mathematics from Mizzou in 2015, and received his M.A. in Philosophy from Mizzou in 2017.
+In addition to his duties as GPC Treasurer, Al is the Kline Research Assistant in his home department.

 Director of Programming

 Kristen Kalz is a doctoral candidate in the Department of Sociology with an emphasis in Environment & Technology, and Science, Knowledge, & Technology.
 Broadly speaking her research interests are in the study of Risk, Health, and Environment.
 Her current research is on the environmental uncertainty that surrounds residents who live and work around West Lake landfill and Coldwater Creek, both of which contain cold-war era radioactive waste.
 Prior to coming to Mizzou, she received both a B.S. in Psychology & Sociology, and a MA in Sociology, at Southern Illinois University Edwardsville (SIUE).
 She looks forward to working with graduate students and hopes to plan community based events to highlight the vast skills of graduate and professional students at Mizzou.